TW: racist microaggressions, violence, child abuse, accidental manipulation/unreality

 “Is it always like this?”

 “Nah.
-It’s just bad right now, because everything’s kind of – messy, and stressful.
+It’s just bad right now, because everything’s kind of—messy, and stressful.
 I don’t like Kiera.
 She uh, reminds me of somebody I used to know.”
+There was something she wasn’t saying, there – but this time, it was the kind of secret I wasn’t going to fault her for.

-The light was coming back to Will’s eyes a bit, and she perched her chin on her curled fingers, smirking at me.
-“So Kiera let it slip to you too, huh?”
+“Eh, just being around does plenty.
+And I can get my shit under control to a certain point.
+Just give me a sec.”
+The light was coming back to Will’s eyes already, and she perched her chin on her curled fingers, smirking at me.
+“So Kiera let it slip to you too, huh?
+The whole I am the Sidhe thing.”

 “Not so much slip as proudly announced it.
 She’s rather full of herself, isn’t she?”